alineberry/youper_challenge/README.md

 # Youper Challenge - NLP Engineer

 ## Overview

+>Note: Many of the design decisions I made in were driven by the challenge time constraints.
+I would recommend pursuing a more sophisticated system for the Youper app.
+Please see the "Future Work" section below for more production model design recommendations.

 The system is a generative model, consisting of an encoder-decoder seq2seq stack.
 The encoder is a pretained roBERTa transformer (12-layer, 768-hidden, 12-heads, 125M parameters), and the decoder is a randomly initialized LSTM (1-layer, 512-hidden, 2.6M parameters, 1-direction).
 The encoder and decoder are connected in two ways:
-1. The decoder LSTM hidden state is initialized with the result of a max pooling operation across the encoder outputs.
+1. The decoder LSTM hidden state at the first timestep is initialized with the result of a max pooling operation across the encoder outputs.
 1. When making next-token predictions at each timestep, the decoder performs a multiplicative attention operation across the encoder outputs.

 The same pretrained tokenizer is used for the encoder and decoder stacks.
 The encoder uses a frozen set of pretrained word embeddings.
 The decoder uses a cloned copy of these word embeddings, which are fine-tuned during training.

+The architecture is illustrated in the following figure:

 ![Encoder Decoder Architecture](images/enc_dec_architecture.png)